 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2016-17 educational progress for Rankin Elementary.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2022-23 educational progress for Rankin Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Laura Garrison, Principal, at 591-4605 for assistance.
+If you have any questions about the AER, please contact Principal Christensen for assistance.

-The AER is available for you to review electronically by visiting the following web site https://goo.gl/E6y9ZN or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following website https://www.mischooldata.org/annual-education-report-1?Common_Locations=1-S,10434,984,80 or you may review a copy in the main office at your child’s school.

 State law requires that we also report additional information.

-- Students that live within the designated school boundaries are able to attend Rankin Elementary School.
-Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth Schools district boundaries.
-For families who are not residents of Carman Ainsworth Schools, they may apply through the district’s limited choice program.
+1. Students that live within the designated school boundaries are able to attend Rankin Elementary School.
+Additionally, parents may complete an Internal Schools of Choice Application if they reside within the Carman-Ainsworth Community Schools boundaries, but do not reside within the boundaries for Rankin Elementary School.
+For families who are not residents of Carman-Ainsworth Community Schools, they may apply through the district’s limited choice program.

-- Rankin Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
-Our teachers work together a Professional Learning Community (PLC) to continuously support our students’ achievement and academic growth.
+3. Rankin Elementary School has a highly qualified team of teachers that actively pursues educational excellence for all students.
+Our teachers work together in Professional Learning Community (PLC) continually to support our students’ achievement and academic growth.

-- Curriculum is developed and implemented based on the Common Core Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.
+4. Curriculum is developed and implemented based on the Common Core Standards.
+Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.

-- Rankin Elementary measures student achievement in multiple ways.
-The NWEA assessment has been utilized to determine annual student academic growth.
+5. Rankin Elementary measures student achievement in multiple ways.
+We use the NWEA assessment to determine annual student academic growth.

-- Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at parent teacher conferences held annually in the Fall and Spring.
+6. Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at Parent-Teacher Conferences held bi-annually:

 In closing, the entire staff and learning community of Rankin Elementary present this report to you with enthusiasm and pride.
-We plan to continue to celebrate our accomplishments and dedication to our students and families and will continue to look for ways to always improve and make Rankin a leading educational environment for your students to grow academically and socially within our community.
+We plan to continue to celebrate our accomplishments and dedication to our students and families.
+We will continue to look for ways to always improve and make Rankin Elementary a leading educational environment for your students to grow academically and socially within our community.